 However, they do define whether it’s the seller or buyer who will bear responsibility for any loss or damage that occurs during transit.
 Surely, it’s worth playing it safe and having this exposure to financial loss insured against.

-Now, there’s something you must take into account:
+Now, there’s something to take into account:

 A marine cargo insurance policy can only legally pay out on goods the policyholder has an insurable interest in.